makrai/notes/dubossarsky20-spectra-cross-ling.md

   * our spectral measures are complemented by linguistically driven lang dists
   * their combination achieves very high correlation scores
     * across all tasks and settings (see bottom rows of the tables)
-    * eg spectral measures + the linguistic distances, the regression model reaches outstanding corr scores up to r = .91 on PanLex BLI (Tab 1); with
+    * eg spectral measures + linguistic distances, the regression model reaches outstanding corr scores up to r = .91 on PanLex BLI (Tab 1)
     * PanLex: 420 lang pairs, the most comprehensive BLI dataset in our study
-  * GH and IS are not chosen as significant regressors in the stepwise regressi
+  * GH and IS are not chosen as significant regressors in the stepwise regress
     * indicates that they capture less information than our spectral methods
-  * ie conceptually different distances capture different properties of sim between languages, which has a synergistic effect
+  * ie conceptually different distances capture diff properties of lang sim => synergistic effect
 * individual tasks, we note that
   * our spectral-based measures outperform the baselines regardless of the underlying BLI method